 Martin Gregorius has received numerous prizes for organ playing and improvising throughout Europe, including Austria, Germany, Italy, Luxemburg and Poland.
 Among his highest distinctions are the first prizes in the International Organ Improvisation Competitions in Schlägl (Austria) and Westfalen Impro 6 in Münster (Germany).
 In addition to participating in competitions, Martin Gregorius has been awarded scholarships by the President of the Republic of Poland and the Ministry of Culture and National Heritage of Poland.
 He received the Young Artist Prize from the President of Gdańsk (Poland) in 2012 and the Art Noble Prize in 2015.
 In 2016, he obtained a scholarship from the Alfred Toepfer Foundation.
 Throughout his musical career, Martin Gregorius has been invited to perform at many festivals and concert halls, including cathedrals in Angers, Frombork, Fulda, Luxemburg, Mainz, Munich and the Polish Baltic Philharmonic in Gdańsk.
 Many of his recitals have been broadcast by French, German, Polish and Japanese television and radio.
 Giving master classes and lectures, Martin Gregorius has also been able to develop his interests in pedagogy and musicology.

 In the 2017-18 concert season, Martin Gregorius was working as Organist in Residence of the Sapporo Concert Hall Kitara in Japan.
-During his residency, he was performing in prestigious venues such as Art Tower Mito, Sumida Triphony Hall and Suntory Hall and in Tokyo.
-He has also been working with world-renowned conductors such as Matthias Bamert, Simon Gaudenz, Yuki Kakiuchi, Max Pommer, Shuntaro Sato, Kanade Yokoyama and reputed orchestras such as Sapporo Symphony Orchestra and Nordwestdeutsche Philharmonie.
-In 2018, Martin Gregorius released his debut album “Stained Glass Dances” at the Sapporo Concert Hall.
-From October 2018 he works as Director of Music at the St Pancras Church in Gütersloh (Germany).
+During his residency, he was also performing in other prestigious venues such as Art Tower Mito, Sumida Triphony Hall and Suntory Hall in Tokyo.
+He has been working with world-renowned conductors and musicians such as Matthias Bamert, Simon Gaudenz, Yuki Kakiuchi, Rainer Küchl, Max Pommer, Shuntaro Sato, Kanade Yokoyama and reputed orchestras such as Sapporo Symphony Orchestra and Nordwestdeutsche Philharmonie.
+In 2018 Martin Gregorius released his debut album “Stained Glass Dances” at the Sapporo Concert Hall.
+From October 2018 he works as Director of Music and Organist at the St Pancras Church in Gütersloh (Germany).
 Martin Gregorius is also the Artistic Director of the renowned International Organ Series "Gütersloher Orgelfrühling" on the famous Rieger Organ in Gütersloh.Download